 Prospective pupils may come and spend a Taster Day (more for Senior pupils) with the class of the appropriate age group.
 This gives teachers the opportunity to get to know the pupil and assess them.
 It also enables pupils to get a feel for the school and get to know some of the children in their class.

 There is no formal entrance examination for 3 to 16-year olds, but Post-16 applicants must audition for the Musical Theatre course.

 Parents of Pre-School and Junior School pupils can talk on a daily basis to the class teacher.
 There is a Junior School Parents’ Evening each term and a full written report at the end of the Summer Term.
 In the Senior School there are two Parents Evenings and two reports.
-The Principal is readily available to see parents whenever the occasion demands.
+The Head is readily available to see parents whenever the occasion demands.